pusher/pusher-http-dotnet/README.md

 ## Development Notes

-* Developed using Visual Studio 2010
+* Developed using Visual Studio 2010 or Visual Studio 2012
-* PusherServer acceptance tests presently need the [PusherClient](https://github.com/pusher/pusher-dotnet-client) DLL.
+* PusherServer acceptance tests presently need the [PusherClient](https://github.com/leggetter/pusher-dotnet-client) DLL.
 Eventually this will be changed to fetch via NuGet.

+## Publish to NuGet

+You should be familiar with [creating an publishing NuGet packages](http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package).

+From the `pusher-dotnet-server` directory:

+1. Update `pusher-dotnet-server.nuspec` with new version number etc.
+2. Run `package.cmd`
+3. Run `tools/nuget.exe push Download/package/PusherServer.{VERSION}.nupkg'
 ## License

 This code is free to use under the terms of the MIT license.